 And so, on one hand, what we have today in Götterdämmerung is an overall plot just as silly and melodramatic as anything in Italian opera, the height of which melodramatic silliness is almost the whole of Act II a regressive return to the style of French grand opera, and an act beloved of TOFs (True Opera Fans; like teenage movie fans, only worse much worse), who think that act the best thing in all the Ring with music just as shallow dramatically as that in most Italian opera notwithstanding the richly complex and gorgeous sounds emanating from the orchestra those sounds the product of a Wagner working at the very height of his technical powers as a musico-dramatic magician with all the prodigious musical material of the previous three Ring music-dramas from which to draw on (not to speak of having under his belt both Tristan and Meistersinger), faking it music-drama-wise.

 And we won't even speak of the rank, melodramatic Italian opera silliness of the opening Act I episode in the Hall of The Gibichungs, complete with its stiff, four-square music (an irresistible falling back to the music Wagner "heard" when he was writing the libretto ("poem") of Siegfrieds Tod as it was always Wagner's way to "hear" at least the "shape" of the music associated with the words he was writing even though that music had yet to be written and not so much as a note of it existed at the time), and a cringe-inducing, blood-curdlingly vulgar drinking song that could have been written by a Verdi at his most early-opera vulgar.
-And most of all we won't speak of a Siegfried who, far from being a tragic hero, now comes off as, at best, an innocent and not-too-bright dupe, and at worst, a callow, bullying, adolescent dummy, either of which gives us pause to wonder what it was Brünnhilde could ever have seen in him (a Brünnhilde whom Wagner envisioned initially as the self-sacrificing redeemer of the world in Götterdämmerung; a vision he failed ultimately to realize in the finished work, turning her instead into a sort of world-redeemer by circumstance).
+And most of all we won't speak of a Siegfried who, far from being a tragic hero, now comes off as an arrogant, boisterous, simpleminded if inquisitive overgrown child and dupe which gives us pause to wonder what it was Brünnhilde could ever have seen in him (a Brünnhilde whom Wagner envisioned initially as the self-sacrificing redeemer of the world in Götterdämmerung; a vision he failed ultimately to realize in the finished work, turning her instead into a sort of world-redeemer by circumstance).

-In short, Wagner seriously screwed the pooch in Götterdämmerung, first, by losing sight of the vast cosmic drama he ultimately ended up creating in writing the tetralogy; then by stubbornly refusing to recognize that an alteration of his original and much beloved concept of a Siegfried who is, as he rightly is in Siegfried, a naive, ignorant-of-fear, tragic "free hero" was required, and by further stubbornly refusing to admit, even to himself, that that refusal involved him in a fundamental contradiction even though he himself had transformed his tragic free hero into nothing more than a stock operatic character, and an annoying, simpleminded, hapless pawn into the bargain.
-Brünnhilde's final peroration eulogizing Siegfried as the matchless hero is, to not put too fine a point on the matter, a vast bad joke, and Götterdämmerung, dramatically speaking, in substantial part no less a "shabby little shocker" than Tosca.
+In short, Wagner seriously screwed the pooch in Götterdämmerung, first, by losing sight of the vast cosmic drama he ultimately ended up creating in writing the tetralogy; then by stubbornly refusing to recognize that an alteration of his original and much beloved concept of a Siegfried who is, as he rightly is in Siegfried, a naive, ignorant-of-fear, tragic "free hero" was required, and by further stubbornly refusing to admit, even to himself, that that refusal involved him in a fundamental contradiction even though he himself had transformed his tragic free hero into nothing more than a stock operatic character and a hapless pawn into the bargain.
+Brünnhilde's final peroration eulogizing Siegfried as the matchless hero is, to not put too fine a point on the matter, a vast and vastly disproportionate idealization of a loved one by the lover, and Götterdämmerung, dramatically speaking, in substantial part no less a "shabby little shocker" than Tosca.

-All of which is not to say, on the other hand, that Götterdämmerung is absent its genuine and splendid Wagnerian music-drama stretches: stretches such as the opera's great prologue (i.e., the Norns scene through the so-called "Siegfried's Rhine Journey"); Hagen's chilling and character-revealing tremendous Act I monologue, the so-called "Hagen's Watch"; the emotion-charged Act I colloquy between Brünnhilde and her sister Valkyrie, Waltraute; the wonderfully creepy and enormously effective Act II opening colloquy between Hagen and his (in-the-flesh, or dreamt, or hallucinated) papa, Alberich; the profoundly moving Act III episode of Siegfried's death and funeral procession the music for which is among the most emotionally and dramatically powerful Wagner ever wrote; and the overwhelming close of Götterdämmerung, the culmination of the entire tetralogy, the so-called "Immolation Scene," the music of which is so brilliantly conceived and written that we all but forget no, make that totally forget all the melodramatic nonsense that's preceded it in Götterdämmerung that made this music-drama fall significantly short of being the inevitable cosmic denouement the tetralogy requires, and experience that close, both as the close of Götterdämmerung and the close of the entire tetralogy, with all the force, power, and profound poetic-dramatic effect Wagner intended and the tetralogy deserves.
+All of which is not to say, on the other hand, that Götterdämmerung is absent its genuine and splendid Wagnerian music-drama stretches: stretches such as the opera's great prologue (i.e., the Norns scene through the so-called "Siegfried's Rhine Journey"); Hagen's chilling and character-revealing tremendous Act I monologue, the so-called "Hagen's Watch"; the emotion-charged Act I colloquy between Brünnhilde and her sister Valkyrie, Waltraute; the wonderfully creepy and enormously effective Act II opening colloquy between Hagen and his (in-the-flesh, or dreamt, or hallucinated) papa, Alberich; the profoundly moving Act III episode of Siegfried's death and funeral procession the music for which is among the most emotionally and dramatically powerful Wagner ever wrote (and more about the fate of the Wälsung Stamm than Siegfried as an individual); and the overwhelming close of Götterdämmerung, the culmination of the entire tetralogy, the so-called "Immolation Scene," the music of which is so brilliantly conceived and written that we all but forget no, make that totally forget all the melodramatic nonsense that's preceded it in Götterdämmerung that made this music-drama fall significantly short of being the inevitable cosmic denouement the tetralogy requires, and experience that close, both as the close of Götterdämmerung and the close of the entire tetralogy, with all the force, power, and profound poetic-dramatic effect Wagner intended and the tetralogy deserves.

 That Wagner didn't in the end do even willfully refused to recognize what needed to be done with Götterdämmerung to make it what it should have been in the context of the full tetralogy is due, I think, his own almost unimaginable hubris, and a complex of crushing life circumstances that would have utterly destroyed any lesser mortal.